cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 ###########

     * Cilium's eBPF kube-proxy replacement currently cannot be used with :ref:`gsg_encryption`.
-    * Cilium's eBPF kube-proxy replacement relies upon the :ref:`host-services` feature which uses eBPF cgroup hooks to implement the service translation.
+    * Cilium's eBPF kube-proxy replacement relies upon the socket-LB feature which uses eBPF cgroup hooks to implement the service translation.
 Using it with libceph deployments currently requires support for the getpeername(2) hook address translation in eBPF, which is only available for kernels v5.8 and higher.